Chula Vista Truck Accident Lawyers

 Driver Fatigue

 Truckers are more prone to driver fatigue due to the extended hours they drive in a single shift.
-Long hauls can take days to complete, and while most large vehicles have sleeper berths behind the driver’s seat, these aren’t always conducive to quality sleep.
+Long hauls can take days to complete, and while most large vehicles have sleeper berths behind the driver’s seat, these aren’t typically conducive to quality sleep.
 Not getting enough sleep increases the risk of exhaustion, which can impair a driver’s cognitive function.
-They are more irritable and more likely to be aggressive drivers.
+They may become more irritable and more likely to be aggressive drivers.

 According to the Centers for Disease Control and Prevention (CDC), the monotonous task of driving can also cause driver fatigue.
 Truckers may experience “tunnel vision” or a loss of sense of what’s happening in their surroundings.